weygoldt/ChirpCNN/README.md

 - [ ] Explore how parameters change performance
   - [ ] CNN parameters (training rate, batch size, ...)
   - [ ] Image processing, cropping, ...
-- [ ] Add real data to the classifier
+- [x] Add real data to the classifier
 - [ ] Retrain and test
 - [ ] Implement window-sliding
   - [x] Sliding windows + detection in RAM
   - [x] Change sliding window to on-the-fly detection to support larger datasets.
 Currently it does batch detection
   - [x] Understand why sliding window detection performance is much worse than train-test performance
     - NOTE: I just noticed that I added variation to all chirp parameters except for the phase of the EOD in which the chirp is produced.
 This is currently the most likely explanation.
-  - [ ] Sliding windows + detection by writing windows to disk for large datasets
+  - [x] Sliding windows + detection by writing windows to disk for large datasets
+    - NOTE: I discarded this idea.
+Rather, I aim towards on the fly detection.
+The full spectrogram should be computed beforehand and the detector just loads that.
-  - [ ] Group chirps that are detected multiple times close to each other.
+  - [x] Group chirps that are detected multiple times close to each other.
 This issue was to be expected with the sliding window approach.
+    - NOTE: I did this by using the peaks of the chirp probabilities, which works quite well for now.
+But it would be more elegant to weigh the timestamps for all single detected chirps by their chirp probablility and compute the mean of that.
+This is probably more temporally accurate.
   - [ ] Implement a full post-processing pipeline to determine to which fish the chirps belong that are detected simultaneously on fish with close baseline EODfs.
-  - [ ] Currently I use frequency tracks sampled in the same rate as the original signal.
+  - [x] Currently I use frequency tracks sampled in the same rate as the original signal.
 Implement, that I can utilize the frequency tracks form the wavetracker instead.
 - [ ] Output validation on real data & simulated grid datasets
 - [ ] In the animation plotting routine, redo the colors and add the real chirps onto the track of the sliding window
 - [ ] Add a line plot with the estimated probability to the detector